 Here's an example:

-Click here to read our highest-traffic post.
-It’s fun and fat-free.
+Click here to read my highest-traffic post.
+It's fun and fat-free.

 See?
 I explicitly told you what to do.